yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 stores:

 - original local sampling entries from `GetSamplingEntries(false)`;
-- selected-neighbor indexes within `kNeighborAtomSearchRange`; and
+- selected-neighbor indexes within `kNeighborAtomSearchRange`;
-- per-sample selected-neighbor contributions within `kNeighborContributionDistanceMax`.
+- per-sample selected-neighbor contributions within `kNeighborContributionDistanceMax`;
+- the per-atom `alpha_r` used by local refitting; and
+- a prior width for objective penalties.
+The prior-width preference is a finite group prior, then the selected atoms' finite group-median width, then the atom's current finite width, and finally `1.0`.

 The fixed-point state is a `GaussianFittingState` with aligned result and model
 vectors: